Nike Cal Boys Basketball Camp Berkeley, California

-US Sports Camps and Nike Basketball Camps welcome California Men's Basketball to the Nike Basketball Camp Family.
-California Men's Basketball lead by Coach Mike Montgomery has consistently been one of the most respected collegiate basketball programs in the country and represents the perfect opportunity for any young player to gain exposure to the highest level of college sports.
+US Sports Camps and Nike Basketball Camps welcome Cal Men's Basketball to the Nike Basketball Camp family.
+The Cal Men's Basketball program has consistently been one of the most respected collegiate basketball programs in the country.
+The one week camp on the UC Berkeley campus represents the perfect opportunity for any young player to gain exposure to the highest level of college sports.

-Coach Montgomery and his staff will lead an exciting and challenging week of camp for young players (ages 5-16) from June 23-26.
+The Cal Basketball staff will lead an exciting and challenging week of camp for young players (ages 5-16) from June 23-26.
 Campers will be separated by age and ability.
-The California Men's Basketball Coaching Staff has a long history of working with players of all ages and abilities and helping them identify their own strengths and develop their weaknesses.
 Camp will focus on fundamentals for younger players and more advanced skill-development for the older more developed campers.

 - High-level basketball instruction from one of college basketball's most successful coaches and staff

 - Advanced skill-development drills and a strong emphasis on fundamentals